Updated: Dec 11, 2022

 Paso del Mango

-The left trail will take you on a 4 hour trail ride through some very technical off road terrain.
+The left trail will take you on a 4 hour trail ride through some very technical off-road terrain.
 This should only be attempted by EXPERIENCED OFF ROAD RIDERS.
 Conditions on this route vary from “a little difficult” to “that was crazy”, depending on the time of year.
-Ask us at the office for up to date information and detailed directions if you are going to attempt the ride- A lot of the time we'll be happy to take a rip around up there with you.
+Ask us at the office for up-to-date information and detailed directions if you are going to attempt the ride - A lot of the time we'll be happy to take a trip around up there with you.

 Approximately 5 minutes before Palomino there is a gravel area on the side of the road that many cars and buses will stop at for photos and an amazing view of the coastline way past Palomino.